 Pre-sanitation is easy because all you need to do is dip it into some Star San or place it in the wort while it is still boiling.
 However, post cleaning and sanitation isn’t as simple.

-While the chiller is working on your wort, trub and sediment will adhere to the coils.
+While the Copperhead immersion chiller is working on your wort, trub and sediment will adhere to the coils.
 This makes it hard to clean because you will have to get between all of the coils to get everything.
-You can use a spray hose to get most of it but I recommend giving it a good scrub to make sure you aren’t leaving anything behind.
+You can use a spray hose to get most of it, but I recommend giving it a good scrub to make sure you aren’t leaving anything behind.

-Overall, The Copperhead Immersion Wort Chiller is a pretty good wort chiller.
-Although it is a little pricy, I think the price is well worth it.
+Overall, Northern Brewer’s Copperhead Immersion Wort Chiller is a pretty good wort chiller.
+You’ll pay a little more, but I believe it is well worth it.
 It is easy to use and will quickly chill your wort.
-A 5-gallon batch will take about 15 – 10 minutes to chill.
+A 5-gallon batch will take about 15 – 20 minutes to chill.

 The benefits of a chiller definitely outweigh the extra equipment to clean in the end as well.
-I definitely recommend picking up a chiller of some sort and this one is definitely going to get the job done.
+I recommend picking up a chiller of some sort, and this one is definitely going to get the job done.